robmisasi/eslint-plugin-headers/README.md

-# eslint-plugin-header-docblock
+# eslint-plugin-headers

-Rules for detecting file headers in docblock pragmas.
+Rules for detecting and enforcing file headers.

 ## Installation